-Table 1: City of Port Phillip's hierarchy of parking allocation
+Table 1: City of Port Phillin's hierarch y of parking allocation Table 1.
+Oity of For .
+I minp 3 moraron y of parking anocation

 User category Typical types of parking 1.
-Safety for people Legislation requires no stopping within: 20 metres of a signalised intersection; or 10 metres of an intersection; or One metre of various items such as a fire hydrant; or other locations determined by Council transport engineers (as indicated with signage).
-Council sometimes closes (or partially closes) an intersection to improve safety for all people using it.
+Safety for people and network efficiency Legislation requires no stopping within: 20 metres of a signalised intersection; or 10 metres of an intersection; or One metre of various items such as a fire hydrant; or other locations determined by Council transport engineers (as indicated with signage) Introduce, maintain, and enforce parking restrictions that facilitate intersection performance Council sometimes closes (or partially closes) an intersection to improve safety for all people using it.
 2. Public transport stops Legislation requires no stopping within: 20 metres before a bus stop or tram stop 10 metres after a bus stop.
 Public transport stops need to be in specific locations to meet community needs and operational requirements.
 3. Property access Legislation requires no stopping in locations that block access to properties unless stopping to drop off passengers (two-minutes only).
 4. Disability Parking Permit zones Disability Parking Permit zones, sometimes with a time restriction.
 5. Drop off, pick up and deliveries Designated 'drop off or pick up' zones such as loading zones or taxi zones.
 6. Customers A range of time-restricted and paid parking typically: very short-term carparking: P5min - P30min short-term carparking: 1P, 2P, 3P, 4P car storage: Any restriction longer than 4P.
 7. Car share services Designated spaces for fixed-base car share vehicles, licensed by Council.
 8. Businesses and local employees Car storage options (4P+) available within a two-minute walk from key destinations.
 A small number (10-20 spaces) of premium spaces (up to 12P meter) available close to key destinations.
-9. Residents and their visitors 2P with Resident Parking Permit holders exempted.
-4P ticket area with Resident Parking Permit Holders being excepted; area 2P-4P Parking and permit zone all other times.
+9. Residents and their visitors 2P with Resident Parking Permit holders exempted.4P ticket area with Resident Parking Permit Holders being excepted; area 2P-4P Parking and permit zone all other times.
 10. Commuters Car storage options (4P+) available within a 2-10-minute walk from stations or council boundaries where there are few other parking demands.
 A small number (10-20 spaces) of premium spaces (up to 12P meter) available close to stations and cross-boundary destinations.